An Extension of the Unified Skew-Normal Family of Distributions and Application to Bayesian Binary Regression: Bayesian Linear Symmetric Binary Regression

+Sampling from the full conditional of $V$ is generally difficult, depending on the link function $\Lambda(\cdot)$.
+However, computation is much simpler in the most common cases.
+For example, when the matrix ${\Theta}$ is diagonal and the components of $V$ are a priori independent, that is $T_i \vert V_i \, , \ i = 1,2, \dots, m+n$ are mutually independent, it is possible to sample all $V_i \vert T_i \, , \ i = 1,2, \dots, n+m$ independently.
+This occurs, for example, when $m = 0$ or $m = 1$, which correspond to using a scale mixture of Gaussian or skew-normal priors, respectively.

-In statistical practice, the most used link functions are the probit and logit ones; while the former is deeply considered in \citet{Dur:19}, in the next section we show how to deal with the logistic regression model.
+The closed-form expression \eqref{eq:psunDDF} provides a way of computing the marginal probability of the observed $Y_i$'s for a given LSBR model.
+Nonetheless, its practical evaluation is cumbersome and it typically requires additional simulation.
+However, in statistical practice, the most used link functions are the probit and logit ones; while the former is considered in detail in \citet{durante2019}, in the next section we show how to deal with the logistic regression model.
+Specifically, we will show, assuming a multivariate Gaussian prior on the regression coefficients, that one can easily obtain, through a straightforward importance sampling algorithm, the normalizing constant of expression \eqref{eq:psunDDF} and, consequently, any posterior summary.